cryptoauntie/cryptoauntie/README.md

 🔍 **What I’m Working On:**
 - Making blockchain security a little less scary 👻
-- Sharing best practices to keep Web3 builders protected
+- Sharing best practices to keep Web3 projects protected
 - Providing security insights and project management for Web3 teams

 🚀 **Open to Collaborations:**